ISTANBULBEKLE/ISTANBULBEKLE/README.md

 ### Hi there 👋

-I am a trainee software engineer at Code Your Future.
+I am a software engineer at Capgemini.
-I am working on;
+I work on;
 Web development,
-Full stack engineering,and
+Full stack engineering,
+Play framework with Scala and
 Data analysis.